ome/omero-cli-transfer/README.md

 Creates a transfer packet for moving objects between OMERO server instances.

-The syntax for specifying objects is: `object`:`id` where `object` can be Image, Project or Dataset.
+The syntax for specifying objects is: `object`:`id` where `object` can be Image, Project, Dataset, Screen or Plate.
 Project is assumed if `object:` is omitted.
 A file path needs to be provided; a zip file with the contents of the packet will be created at the specified path.

-Currently, only MapAnnotations and Tags are packaged into the transfer pack, and only Point, Line, Ellipse, Rectangle and Polygon-type ROIs are packaged.
+Types of annotations packaged: MapAnnotations, Tags, CommentAnnotations, FileAnnotations, LongAnnotations (ratings).
+Types of ROIs packaged: Point, Line, Ellipse, Rectangle, Polygon, Polyline, Label, Arrow.

 Examples:
 ```